 Wastewater Treatment Plant Project: Energy Efficiency & Renewable Energy Generation

-A new Minnesota Department of Commerce, Minnesota Pollution Control Agency and MnTAP project, funded through a grant from the U.S. Department of Energy, aims to increase energy efficiency (E2) in Minnesota municipal wastewater treatment plants (WWTP) and scope opportunities for onsite power generation.
-The project will run through 2017.
+A Minnesota Department of Commerce, Minnesota Pollution Control Agency and MnTAP project, funded through a grant from the U.S. Department of Energy, aimed to increase energy efficiency (E2) in Minnesota municipal wastewater treatment plants (WWTP) and scope opportunities for onsite power generation.
+The project was completed in 2017.

-The primary goals of the project are to:
+The primary goals of the project were to:

 - help wastewater facilities lower operating costs through improved energy efficiency, and